 Complex Policy Implementation

 Policy management in the UMTS, CDMA, and LTE networks is one of the fastest growing sectors of the market.
 As the demand for sophisticated policy implementations increases, Policy, Charging, and Rules Function (PCRF) testing becomes more difficult and more critical.
-The push to deliver voice over LTE (VoLTE), with the associated need for VoLTE testing, is accelerating this migration.
+Dynamic Policy Management based upon DPI, and the push to deliver voice over LTE (VoLTE), with the associated need for VoLTE testing, is accelerating this migration.

 PCRF testing requires a test solution that has high capacity in terms of subscriber count and transactions per second, flexibility in terms of support for vendor-specific information, and coordination across interfaces.
 Developing Solutions has designed a solution to address the challenges of PCRF testing.